arackaf/micro-graphql-react/readme.md

 }
 ```

-Assuming we've named our GraphQL operations consistently, and we should have, then theres some pretty obvious repetition happening.
-We can easily refactor this repetition into some helper methods that can be re-used throughout our app.
-Let's see what that looks like
+Assuming we've named our GraphQL operations consistently, and we should have, then there's some pretty obvious repetition happening.
+We can refactor this repetition into some helper methods that can be re-used throughout our app.
+Let's see what that looks like for the GraphQL naming scheme that exists above, and was made by my [mongo-graphql-starter project](https://github.com/arackaf/mongo-graphql-starter)

 ```javascript
 const standardUpdateSingleStrategy = name => ({